nloewy/slogo_ide/doc/plan/DESIGN_PLAN.md

 The primary classes of the `View` package include:

 `MainScreen`: This class represents the main screen of the SLogo Language application.
 It serves as the primary user interface where users interact with various components of the application.
 It is called and displayed by the Controller, and consists of a series of panels organized on a canvas/group.

+`View`: Implements the `SlogoListener` and allows for commands to call certain methods in the view while maintaining encapsulation

 `StartScreen`: The start screen is responsible for displaying the initial loading screen for the SLogo Language game.
 This screen provides users the options to choose their language specifications, as well as the overarching background theme of the application.

 `IPanel`: This interface represents a singular collection of related widgets on a scene for the SLogo Language application.
 These will make up the main screen and allow for users to interact with the program directly.

 `FrontEndTurtle`: keeps track of all data that is needed to display the turtle.
 This includes, but is not limited to, the actual ImageView object the turtle is represented by, the coordinates of the turtle, the orientation of the turtle, and the pen color of the turtle.

 `LogoShellPanel`: this panel will allow users to write commands and declare variables by inputting text directly into the user interface.

 `HistoryPanel`: this panel will show users their previous commands

 `GraphicsPanel`: this panel will show users the current state of the turtle, as well as any drawing created by the turtle.

 `VariablePanel`: this panel will show users all user-defined variables and commands, as well as their actual values.

 ### Model

 The primary classes of the `Model` package include:

+`SlogoListener`: This class will provide a way for the model to communicate changes or updates to the view in a decoupled and flexible manner.

 `Parser`: The role of the parser is to take a string that represents a command, and then use it to create an actual command object (or series of command objects) that can be executed.

 `Variable`: This class stores all variables that are currently in scope for the SLogo program.
 This includes the name and value of the variable, so expressions including the variable can easily be evaluated

 `Command`: This is the superclass for all the command classes.
-This abstract class / interface will only contain 1 method, an execute method which will update the backend model's state, and create a CommandData object to send to the front end.
-This may be later separated into two methods.
+This interface will only contain 1 method, an execute method which will update the backend model's state, and then call the proper function of the listener.

-`CommandData`: This is the record that will be passed from the Model to the Controller.
-This will be immutable, and will allow for the Controller to see how the state of the turtle is updated following a command, without actually being able to update the BackEndTurtle itself.
+`ImmutableTurtle`: This is a record that will be passed from the Model to the View.
+This will be immutable, and will allow for front end to see how the state of the turtle is updated following a command, without actually being able to update the BackEndTurtle itself.

 `BackEndTurtle`: Like the FrontEndTurtle, this will store all the necessary data for the turtle.
 This includes its current location, orientation, and more.
 The frontend turtle will always be aligned with the back end turtle after each time step, and this will ensure the model is able to make calculations based off of the current status of the view.

 `CommandHistory`: This class will store previous command objects that have been called, to allow for the reversal / replay of commands, and allow for easy extension.

 ### Controller

 The `Controller` class will serve as the mediator between the view and model, using EventHandlers to interact with user input from the view, and send it to the model for parsing, and then back to the view so the turtle can be updated.

 ## Design Considerations

 * One of our major discussions throughout the design process regarded the passing of information